timriley/my-site/README.md

 Run `./bin/setup` to set up the application.

+Review `.env` and adjust the settings as required.

 ## Building the site

 Run `./bin/build` to build the site.
 This will empty the `build/` directory and then repopulate it with a new copy of the site's files.